Membership questions

 No you don’t have to be a member of a Club to join us, you can join as an individual member.

-You will have access to a virtual copy of your membership card via your new online membership area and the NCMD App.
+You will have access to your Digital Membership Card via your new online membership area and the NCMD App.
 All cards are ordered in bulk to reduce our costs and are delivered by Royal Mail within 25 working days.
 If it hasn’t arrived within this time please email: membership@ncmd.co.uk

 All land is owned by someone, this includes parks, public spaces, woods, common land, and public footpaths!
 So your top priority before you go out detecting is to get permission.
 Finding a private permission can take time, you have to find out who owns the land as well as who may be occupying the land, if it is rented, as you will need permission from both parties.